 Cons to Underground Downspouts

 The biggest con to underground downspouts is the maintenance.
 Homeowners forget to maintain items they can see.
 Remembering to clean gutters and downspouts often gets put off.
 The downspout is likely clogged when water is puddling in the yard, or the gutters are sagging.
 Accessibility can be a headache.
-Abend Plumbing can do spring and fall maintenance to ensure water runs smoothly away from your home year-round.
+Abend Services can do spring and fall maintenance to ensure water runs smoothly away from your home year-round.

 DIY Submerging Downspouts

 A dedicated DIY person can bury gutter downspouts using the proper technique.
-If you’re unsure before you start, call Abend Plumbing, and we’ll give you professional recommendations and an estimate.
+If you’re unsure before you start, call Abend Services, and we’ll give you professional recommendations and an estimate.
 You may decide to hire this job out.
 The digging can be backbreaking and time-consuming unless you have help tackling the job of concealing your downspouts.
 Choosing where the downspout ends and the depth of the trench is critical.
 After determining the best path, you’ll need to spray paint a line on your lawn to stay on track.
 Dig the trench to the proper depth for a sturdy polyethylene pipe.
 Backfill the downspout with several inches of dirt.
 Tamp the soil snugly down so it doesn’t wash away after the first rain.
 Connect an elbow to the vertical part of the downspout.
 Check the gutter screen at the roof connecting point to ensure large debris doesn’t get into the downspout.

 Alternatives To Burying Your Gutter Downspouts